Podcast: Play in new window | Download

 - knowing I was not showing up as I wanted with my kids but not sure why

 - feeling ashamed of how reactive I was with my kids,

-- feeling my kids were mistreating me, but I could not determine if that was just them being kids.
+- wondering if my kids were mistreating me, but I could not determine if that was just them being kids.

 The process was messy, as you can imagine because every relationship I engaged in, every activity I chose, and every mindset I assumed, was dissected.

 Am I really me in these relationships, these activities, and these mindsets?